ionutva/cryptoservice/README.md

 The applications is a Spring Boot application that I've built with IntelliJ IDEA based on Spring Initializr

+run git clone https://github.com/ionutva/cryptoservice.git and get it from here

 I have added Sring Web package

 The project can be run from IntelliJ IDEA by running right click on CryptoserviceApplication and select run or